 • Cover the pan before you flip the chicken to prevent it from drying out.

 • Add sliced garlic on the chicken for flavor.
-You can remove them before serving as desired.
+You can remove the garlic before serving if desired.

 • Serve with a dipping sauce such as ketchup, ranch, or salsa if desired.